Mean-field equations for stochastic firing-rate neural fields with delays: Derivation and noise-induced transitions: Acknowledgements

 \section{Acknowledgements}

-The author wants to warmly thank Romain Veltz for interesting technical discussions on the content and on relevant references, and David Colliaux for discussions on the choice of connectivity kernels.
-This work was partially supported by the ERC grant 227747, NerVi.
+The author acknowledges the help of anonymous reviewers for the readability and the structure of the paper.
+He wants to warmly thank Romain Veltz for interesting technical discussions on the content and on relevant references, and David Colliaux for discussions on the choice of connectivity kernels, and partial funding from ERC grant \#227747.